‘Strenghtened’ Online Safety Bill to return to Parliament imminently

 The Culture Secretary committed to strengthening the child protection aspect of the Bill which was put on hold during the Tory leadership race.

-The Culture Secretary has said she is committed to “strengthening” the Online Safety Bill and getting it back to Parliament “imminently”.
+The Culture Secretary has said she is committed to “strengthening” the Online Safety Bill ahead of its return before MPs next month.

 More than five years in the making, the Online Safety Bill in its current form would require social media and other platforms to protect their users from harmful content, with large fines and the threat of having their site blocked if they were found to breach the new rules, which will be overseen by Ofcom.

-The Bill was put on hold during the Tory leadership race in the summer for the new Prime Minister to take on.
+The Bill was put on hold during the Tory leadership race in the summer for the new Prime Minister to take on, but Commons Leader Penny Mordaunt confirmed its remaining stages in the chamber will take place on November 1.

-Speaking in the Commons during DCMS questions, Michelle Donelan said the inquest of Molly Russell’s death “highlighted” that the “number one” priority of the Bill has to be “protecting children and young people”.
+Speaking in the Commons during DCMS questions, Michelle Donelan earlier said the inquest into Molly Russell’s death “highlighted” that the “number one” priority of the Bill has to be “protecting children and young people”.

 The coroner in the Molly Russell inquest recommended that the Government’s proposed internet safety laws be strengthened in order to better protect children from online harm.